stewit/banana_split/README.md

 ###  Work local and offline

 Banana Split is a self-contained HTML page.
 To ensure your precious data is never sent outside, it only works when opened from your local hard drive while your browser is in Offline mode.
+(Note: This can be overriden in this fork)

 ### Without the passphrase, you won’t be able to retrieve your secret